qlik-oss/core-website/docs/tutorials/data-loading/remote-files.md

     type: s3-grpc-file-connector
 ```

-This will create a `connection` with name `s3bucket` and of type `s3-grpc-file-connector`.
+This will create a `connection` with name `s3bucket` and type `s3-grpc-file-connector`.
 Further description on how connections are configured in `corectl` can be found [here](https://github.com/qlik-oss/corectl/blob/master/docs/corectl_config.md).

 This tutorial also provides a Node.js example where a connection is created using `enigma.js`,
-and the set up the connection can be seen [here](https://github.com/qlik-oss/core-grpc-s3-file-connector/blob/master/example/node/index.js#L55).
+how this is done can be seen [here](https://github.com/qlik-oss/core-grpc-s3-file-connector/blob/master/example/node/index.js#L55).

 !!!Note
     In the examples above the connection string is empty and not used.